Hi! I'm Cash.

-Upon reading the book, and deciding to take a break from drinking, I felt an immense relief – like I was finally able to put down the huge weight I had been carrying around with me, the one that didn’t let me put it down.
-Didn’t let me stop thinking about it.
-Had seduced me and trapped me before I knew what had happened.
+Upon reading the book, and deciding to take a 30-day break from drinking, I felt an immense relief – like I was finally able to put down the huge weight I had been carrying around with me, the one that didn’t let me put it down.
+One that didn’t let me stop thinking about it.
+I realized that alcohol had seduced me and trapped me long before I became aware that it was an issue.

-Within a week or so, literally, all of the ailments I had been worried about had diminished and nearly or completely gone away.
+Within a week or so of not drinking any alcohol, all of the ailments I was worried about had diminished or completely gone away.

 - I was sleeping for the first time in years